Spectrum Tactonics Fund

 - I would have loved to see the potential for fixed income holdings to mitigate risk.
 Having this asset category would enhance the product even further.

-Jim Yih is author of Mutual Fundamentals, advisor with Kofin Financial Group and account representative of Manulife Securities International Ltd. Please send questions or comments to Jim at fax 780-436-3226 or email [email protected], For more information about Jim, visit www.fundfilter.com.
+Jim Yih is author of Mutual Fundamentals, an advisor with Kofin Financial Group and account representative of Manulife Securities International Ltd. Please send questions or comments to Jim at fax 780-436-3226 or email [email protected], For more information about Jim, visit www.fundfilter.com.

 The information contained in this article was obtained from sources believed to be reliable, however, we cannot represent that it is accurate or complete.
 The views expressed are those of the author and not necessarily those of Manulife Securities International Ltd.